civictechdc/us-congress-pizza-flag-tracker/tasks.md

 ## Next task

 - Discuss MVP
+  - Update orders and see the status of the order
+  - when you scan the qr code
+    - see the order (today)
+    - update the status
+    - it gives you a prompt to update?
+  - report and queries that we haven't thought about
+  - help Rajinder do pull request
+  - do we need any additional attributes of orders?
+  - security (people adding/updating/deleting the orders, but also ppl updating the status)

 - PyCharm IDE
 - Fix populating data when click on edit - create new route for get_by_uuid